feston/recettes/quiche-lorraine.md

 ## Bonus

-Anne-Sophie Pic (8 Michelin stars) says that adding a generous table spoon of [Savora](https://fr.wikipedia.org/wiki/Savora) (a kind of mustard that is not spicy), about 20g, is a nice twist, and she is of course right.
+Anne-Sophie Pic (8 Michelin stars) says that a nice twist is to add a generous table spoon &ndash; about 20g &ndash; of [Savora](https://fr.wikipedia.org/wiki/Savora) to the _migaine_.
+Of course, she is right.